 Replaces: Arabic version (2006), Spanish version (2006), French version (2006), Chinese version (2006)

-During the previous regime, the freshwater aquaculture received considerable attention and support.
+During the previous political regime (before years 1990s), the freshwater aquaculture received considerable attention and support.
 It was based on the culture of the most common cyprinid species (e.g. common carp and Chinese carps).
-A long period of collaboration and exchange of expertise with their Chinese counterparts enabled the Albanian authorities to successfully acquire carp poly-culture techniques and train local experts.
+A long period of collaboration and exchange of expertise with their Russian and Chinese counterparts enabled the Albanian authorities to successfully acquire carp poly-culture techniques and train local experts.

-Albania has a population of 3.4 million inhabitants and indicate the one of the highest population growth rates in Europe.
-In countries such as Albania, the aquaculture can assist in the alleviation of poverty by combining the introduction of new commercial species and technologies with less expensive cultivated species.
+Albania has a population of 3.4 million inhabitants and indicates the one of the highest population growth rates in Europe.
+In countries such as Albania, the aquaculture can contribute in the poverty alleviation by combining the introduction of new commercial species and technologies with less expensive cultivated species.

-Extensive aquaculture in coastal lagoons has been traditionally developed in Albania.
+Coastal lagoons have been traditionally developed in Albania.
 The total surface area of lagoons along the Albanian coast is about 10 000 ha, broken down as follows: Velipoja 180 ha; Merxhan 300 ha; Ceka 800 ha; Patoku 300 ha; Karavasta 3 900 ha; Narta 2 800 ha; Orikum 120 ha; and Butrinti 1 600 ha.
 With the exception of the Butrinti lagoon, which is situated along the Ionian Sea, the other lagoons are on the coast along the Adriatic Sea.
-In some of them, the groups of fishermen who are licensed to use for artizanal fishing activity, by weirs in the coastal lagoons, with the encouragement of fishery specialists, built ponds for fattening the juveniles stored during the fishing season in the lagoon, until they reach marketable size.
-This measure will increase their income as well as protect the juveniles.
+In some of them, the fishing society who is licensed to use artisanal fishing activity by fish-weir, has been encouraged to built ponds for fattening the juveniles trapped (in fish weirs) during the fishing season in the lagoon, until they reach marketable size.
+This measure aimed to increase their income as well as protect the juveniles.

-Mediterranean mussel cultivation (Mytilus galloprovincialis) was concentrated in Butrinti lagoon in Saranda, where around 80 mussel cultivation facilities were constructed during the 1980s, with an average production of about 2 000 tonnes/year and a maximum of about 5 000 tonnes in 1990.
-After 1990 production declined sharply in the period of economic and political transition, but lately has shown a positive trend, not only in this lagoon but either in others and in open sea.
+Mediterranean mussel cultivation (Mytilus galloprovincialis) was concentrated in Butrinti lagoon in Saranda, where around 80 mussel cultivation facilities were constructed during the 1980s, with an average production of about 2 000 tones/year and a maximum of about 5 000 tonnes in 1990.
+After 1990 production declined sharply in the period of economic and political transition, but lately has shown a positive trend, not only in this lagoon but either in open sea, by floating lines.

-An estimated 2 500 fish farmers are employed in aquaculture.
-In marine aquaculture and mollusc culture there are 250 fish farmers amongst whom 50 work part-time.
-Fish farmers employed in inland aquaculture number 2 250; they are involved in trout and shrimp culture, in agricultural reservoirs and in natural and artificial lakes.
+An estimated 1 500 fish farmers are employed in aquaculture.
+In marine aquaculture and mollusk culture there are 300 fish farmers amongst whom 50 work part-time.
+Fish farmers employed in inland aquaculture number 1 250; they are involved in trout and shrimp culture, in agricultural reservoirs and in natural and artificial lakes.

 Fishery Management Organizations (FMOs) are being promoted in some water body categories, through the Pilot Project of Fishery Development of the World Bank.
-Such organizations have been established in Ohrid Lake, Prespa Lake, Shkodra Lake, Uleza Lake, and Fierza Lake.
-Their task is to manage fisheries in general (including aquaculture).
+Such organizations have been established in Ohrid Lake, Prespa Lake, Shkodra Lake, Uleza Lake, and Fierza Lake and Vlora inland waters and lagoons.
+Their task is to manage fisheries in general.
 Other regional inland organizations, such as Elbasani, Shijaku (near Durresi) and Fieri deal specifically with extensive aquaculture management.

 Since aquaculture requires high levels of skill and professionalism there is a need for training and education of fish producers.
 Information, dissemination and educational and training programmes need to be encouraged to ensure the development of aquaculture in the country.